getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 ##### Problem:

-You need a image slider without any overhead.
+You need an image slider without any overhead.

 ##### Solution:

-This recipe is for 4 images and a page called slider.md!
+This recipe is for 4 images and a page called `slider.md`!
 Simply put the images where the .md file is.
-Next, create a new Twig template and extend base.html.twig.
+Next, create a new Twig template and extend `base.html.twig`.

 ```